mckinnonag/moneyapp/README.md

 6. Copy the .json file to the main directory.

 ### Test
-* Come back soon - currently working on integration Go's test suite with Docker.
+* Come back soon - currently working on this.

 ### Run